IDizor/7D2D-VoidGags/README.md

   // Use helmet light mod by default when pressing F. Instead of weapon light mod or laser pointer mod.
   "HelmetLightByDefault": true,

   // Allows to pickup slightly damaged items.
-Percentage is the alloved remainig item health.
+Percentage is the allowed remaining item health.
 Note: Items will be fully repaired when placed again.
   "PickupDamagedItems": true,
   "PickupDamagedItems_Percentage": 80,